The Eden Project – The worlds largest Greenhouse

-The 50 metre deep, 15 hectare crater is being landscaped to contain thousands of important and beautiful plants from three climatic zones in the world; our own temperate climate and, housed in two giant conservatories, the humid tropics and warm temperate regions.
+The 50 metres deep, 15-hectare crater is being landscaped to contain thousands of important and beautiful plants from three climatic zones in the world; our own temperate climate and, housed in two giant conservatories, the humid tropics and warm temperate regions.

-Interpretation, using creative art, sculpture and multi media within the landscape will bring the plant stories to life.
-In addition the grounds will contain the Visitor Centre, classrooms, an exhibition gallery, conferencing facilities, an amphitheatre and lake, and assorted catering and retail facilities containing plant products from all round the world.
+Interpretation, using creative art, sculpture and multimedia within the landscape will bring the plant stories to life.
+In addition, the grounds will contain the Visitor Centre, classrooms, an exhibition gallery, conferencing facilities, an amphitheatre and lake, and assorted catering and retail facilities containing plant products from all around the world.

 The informative displays will bring you: